 Does a global market exist for Ayurvedic medical tourism?

-Ayurveda has attracted travelers mainly from developed nations.
-A large fraction of these travelers come from Germany.
-Ayurveda is also popular in the UK, France, Italy and Spain.
-Few countries of the GCC region like Saudi Arabia and UAE are also showing interest in Ayurveda.
+A few countries of the GCC region like Saudi Arabia and UAE are also showing interest in Ayurveda.
 The demand is there in the CIS countries as well.
-With strategic marketing, Asia-Pacific, Australia and New Zealand will soon emerge as new markets.
+With strategic marketing, Asia-Pacific, Australia, and New Zealand will soon emerge as new markets.

 Ayurvedic medical tourism destinations in India: Kerala takes the lead

 It is Ayurveda that has made Kerala the key global medical tourism destination.
-Truly, this South Indian state is famed as the God’s own country, where spiritual touch matters in Ayurvedic healing.
+Truly, this South Indian state is famed as God’s own country, where spiritual touch matters in Ayurvedic healing.
 British supermodel Naomi Campbell highly praised the ayurvedic massage session in a beach hotel in Kovalam.

 Other celebrity visitors also spoke highly of Kerala’s ayurvedic resorts, expressing deep satisfaction and gratitude for the services.
 They include the notable Italian film director Bernardo Bertolucci, German actress Ingeborg Schoener, pop singer Madonna, actress Demi Moore and even our ex-prime minister Atal Behari Vajpayee.
 Ayurvedic treatments are offered with strict adherence to traditional practices.

-Grading in Ayurveda facilities to ensure quality and credibility in services:
+Grading in Ayurveda facilities to ensure quality and credibility in services

 In a commendable step, Kerala Tourism introduced a grading system to maintain the quality standard of Ayurvedic medical tourism in Kerala.
 Two categories are launched – “Green Leaf” and “Olive Leaf”.

-7 signature Ayurvedic medical tourism destinations in India:
+7 signature Ayurvedic medical tourism destinations in India

-Somatheeran Ayurveda Resort, Kerala:
+1. Somatheeran Ayurveda Resort, Kerala

 Image Source : somatheeram.org

-Tucked in a hillock beside the Chowara Beach, this Ayurvedic resort is the first of its kind in the world.
+Tucked in a hillock beside Chowara Beach, this Ayurvedic resort is the first of its kind in the world.
 Lush green surroundings and absolute tranquility create an ideal healing environment.
 Signature massages and specialized Ayurvedic treatments of critical ailments make this resort stand out from the rest.

 The massages are meant to serve long-term goals.
 The sessions normally continue for weeks.
 In Pizichil, several herbal oils in the lukewarm state are massaged on patients with paralysis and nervous disorders.
 Abhyangam involves oil massage for obese and diabetic patients.